 Hubspot’s Pipeline Generation Bootcamp was all positive.
-Not only was it mud and body odor free, there was no yelling.
+Not only was it mud and body-odor-free, but there was also no yelling.

 I was stoked to get nominated for the program by one of the coolest guys in Boston, Evan Dileo.
 He’s our channel rep at Hubspot and he’s been instrumental in helping us along the way.
 But when I learned that Dan Tyre was running the show, I couldn’t wait to get started.

 Selling can be tough.
-If you don’t have a coach or haven’t been trained to properly do it, it’s even tougher.
+If you don’t have a coach or haven’t been trained to do it properly, it’s even tougher.
 And even after you learn it, you have to keep a steady practice and be held accountable.
 It’s like anything else.
 The more you do it, the easier it becomes.

 The classes went something like this.